 Create contrast with fabrics

-One way to create contrast in a room is by adding texture.
-Try selecting a particular shape, style or colour palette from which to base your furniture, rather than focusing on matching a certain type of fabric.
-With this approach, you allow the opportunity for various fabrics to work together in harmony; you can mix and match upholstery in a way that adds layers and depth to a room.
+One way to add interest to your living room is by adding texture.
+Rather than focusing on matching a specific type of fabric, try selecting a particular shape, style, or colour palette as the foundation of your furniture choices.
+This approach allows a variety of fabrics to work together harmoniously, enabling you to mix and match upholstery in a way that adds layers and depth to a room.

-For example, sumptuous leathers, rich velvets and corduroy pieces can look particularly stylish when paired with a linen-style fabric.
-You can also create balance by incorporating your chosen fabrics into soft furnishings like decorative cushions, layering them on top of each other to tie the contrasting concepts into one seamless look.
+For example, sumptuous leathers, rich velvets, and corduroy pieces can look particularly stylish when paired with a linen-style fabric.
+You can also create a sense of balance by incorporating your chosen fabrics into soft furnishings such as decorative cushions and throws.

 If you do decide to mix different fabrics, keep the proportions of the furniture at the forefront of your mind.
 A brown leather sofa with a large frame will inevitably look disproportionate if paired with a smaller fabric chair.
-Accent chairs will mesh more successfully if they’re the same height.
-You want to let both pieces speak for themselves, rather than leaving room for one to drown out the other.
+Accent chairs will mesh more successfully if they’re the same height, so that one doesn’t overshadow the other.

 Maximise colour